Cong-Van/demo-charity-project/README.md

 - Prerequisites

 Before you continue, ensure you meet the following requirements:
-* You have installed JDK 17 or over.
+You have installed JDK 17 or over.
-* You are using an IDE and a DBMS (mysql or postgresql).
+You are using an IDE and a DBMS (mysql or postgresql).
 Currently, using postgresql.
-* You can use demo on: https://demo-charity-project.onrender.com
+You can use demo on: https://demo-charity-project.onrender.com

 - Use

 Due to demo project.
-1 default administrator account initially to access application
+1 default administrator account initially to access application.
 Email: admin@gmail.com
 Password: 113